-Highlands School District was approved as a district-wide free food program through the Healthy Hunger-Free Kids Act passed in 2010.
-The community eligibility allows all students to receive free breakfast and lunch items that appear on the school's monthly menu calendar.
+Highlands School District is approved to have a district-wide free food program through the Healthy Hunger-Free Kids Act.
+This community eligibility allows all Highlands students to receive free breakfast and lunch items that appear on the school menus.
 The purpose of this legislation and the program at Highlands is to improve overall student health by providing nutritious, healthy food.
 Parents do not need to fill out a Free/Reduced Lunch Application.
 Although meals are free, a la carte items and "seconds" must be purchased.
 My SchoolBucks accounts are used to charge students for such purchases.
 SchoolBucks balances carry over from year to year for a la carte items.